 Department of Developmental Services Directive

-Workers may be exempt from the vaccination requirements only upon providing the employer-recipient a declination form signed by the individual stating either of the following: (1) the worker is declining vaccination based on Religious Beliefs, or (2) the worker is excused from receiving any COVID-19 vaccine due to Qualifying Medical Reasons.
+Workers may be exempt from the vaccination requirements only upon providing the employer-recipient a declination form, signed by the individual, stating either of the following: (1) the worker is declining vaccination based on Religious Beliefs, or (2) the worker is excused from receiving any COVID-19 vaccine due to Qualifying Medical Reasons.

-Please note, to be eligible for a Qualified Medical Reasons exemption the worker must also provide to the employer-recipient a written statement signed by a physician, nurse practitioner, or other licensed medical professional practicing under the license of a physician stating that the individual qualifies for the exemption (but the statement should not describe the underlying medical condition or disability) and indicating the probable duration of the worker’s inability to receive the vaccine (or if the duration is unknown or permanent, so indicate).
+Please note that to be eligible for a Qualified Medical Reasons exemption, the worker must also provide to the employer-recipient a written statement signed by a physician, nurse practitioner, or other licensed medical professional practicing under the license of a physician stating that the individual qualifies for the exemption (but the statement should not describe the underlying medical condition or disability) and indicating the probable duration of the worker’s inability to receive the vaccine (or if the duration is unknown or permanent, so indicate).

 If the employer-recipient deems a worker to have met the requirements of an exemption, the unvaccinated, exempt worker must be tested for COVID-19 once per week and wear at least a surgical mask while in the home.

-The worker must maintain vaccination status, exemption and testing records as applicable.
+The worker must maintain vaccination status, exemption, and testing records as applicable.

 If a worker is exempt, the employer-recipient must also maintain a record of the exemption and test results.